 If I give all I possess to the poor…but do not have love, I gain nothing.
-(I Corinthians 13:3, NIV)
+(1 Corinthians 13:3, NIV)

-“Dad, should I pay tithe on my gross or net income?”
+“Dad, question about giving to the church.
+Should I pay tithe on gross or net income?”

 Teaching children about godly and charitable giving is one of the primary responsibilities of parents.
 Explaining Biblical principles on giving, then modeling those principles for your children, can have a positive, lifelong impression on them.

 But sometimes when teaching our children, God is also teaching us.
 In response to my son’s question, I launched into the well-known Scripture verses on giving tithes and offerings to God.

 - Bring the whole tithe into the storehouse (Malachi 3:10)